 1. What's the fuss about Australia Day?

 ▸ January 26 marks the anniversary of the arrival of the First Fleet and the start of British colonisation.
-Some people say this was the beginning of modern Australia, but for many Aboriginal and Torres Strait Islander people, it was the start of losing land, culture and family.
+Some people say this was the beginning of modern Australia, but for many First Nations people, it was the start of losing land, culture and family.

-▸ Colonisation might have started over 230 years ago, but it continues to have a real impact today.
+▸ Colonisation may have started over 230 years ago, but it continues to have a real impact today.
 That’s why some call it Invasion Day, Survival Day or Day of Mourning.

 ▸ January 26 is not a day of unity.
-Some people want to change the date to one that’s inclusive of and respectful to both Aboriginal and Torres Strait Islander people and other Australians.
-Some want to keep the date as it is, and some want to cancel it all together.
+Some people want to change the date to one that’s inclusive of and respectful to both First Nations people and non-Indigenous Australians.
+Some people want to keep the date as it is, and some want to cancel it all together.
 It’s a debate with loud voices and many strong opinions.

 ▸ The question we need to be asking is how do we move forward together?
 There’s no simple answer; it’s going to take time, and people willing to listen to the perspectives of others.
 Understanding our shared story is a great place to start.